alxbrd/fitnessstudio/README.md

 **Developing a new instance of the framework**

-* Copy the  **de.uni_ko.fitnessstudio.instance.cra** project and cutomize the included components for your needs.
+* Copy the  **de.uni_ko.fitnessstudio.instance.cra** project and customize the included components for your needs.